unrival-protocol/documentation/README.md

     -   The Possibility of Collusion

-        Nonetheless, problems may still arise if agents have perfect knowledge of their peers' opinions, and can hold one another accountable in schemes of collusion.
+        Nonetheless, problems may still arise if agents have perfect knowledge of their peers' opinions, and can hold one another accountable in colluding against reality.
 It would be possible for agents to vouch against a justified claim and not be punished for this if they can effectively coordinate on this, in other words.
 This becomes less tenable when the colluding agents have no knowledge of each other's actions.
 Naturally, agents would prefer not to engage in risky behavior, but still reap the rewards of other agents having done so (a sort of inverse *Tragedy of the Commons*).
-A system design that enables this undermines such collusion.
+A system design that makes this inevitable undermines such schemes.
 This goes to show that *varying the amount of information agents have of each other's actions* may be a useful strategy for incentivizing faithful opinion signalling - a precondition for the success of Unrival.

 -   Selective Anonymity